What’s Missing from Most Nutrition Education

 When you can clearly see that gap—both where the symptoms are manifesting and the upstream underlying root causes of those symptoms—then you’re truly able to use food as medicine.
 And your physiological understanding provides your biggest set of clues.

-This is why we focus on physiology in Functional Nutrition Lab’s Full Body Systems.
+This is why we focus on physiology in Full Body Systems.

 Your takeaway?
 Remember to slow down, resist the temptation to race for a cure, and take a good look at what’s going on in the body of the person you want to help.

 Put Functional Nutrition to work for you.
-Schedule a free session with an Admissions Advisor to see how our Functional Nutrition immersion program can unlock the keys to your success in practice.
+Schedule a free session with an Admissions Advisor to learn how our Functional Nutrition immersion program can unlock success in practice.

 EXPERIENCE A FREE TRAINING SERIES WITH ANDREA NAKAYAMA TO HELP YOU